TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- possibly rename the flavour on setting an image?
+	- if it is detected that it is yet unnamed?
+	- due to a filter, the node disappears during renaming
+		- just when constructing a filter, save a name with which it was remembered in cached fae selections
+			- i guess we will still be able to do for eaches and all flav id getters even with changed state structure
+	- also when it is duplicated

+- perhaps optimize pack.cpp somehow?
+	- can't these nodes be linearly allocated?

 - enable neon on charges shells etc
 - separate atlas profiler
 - always fill new workspace with some test scene essentials?